-5. Collaboration.
+- 4. Designing complexity.
+Interestingly, the number of molecules needed by collective design to reach the target molecule does not correlate with its computationally estimated complexity.
+Similarly, in case of individual experiments the maximum score achieved does not inversely correlate with the target complexity metrics as it could be expected.
+This may indicate that the designing complexity experienced by humans differs from the one computationally defined. - 5.
+Collaboration.
 The collaboration degree of target molecules achieved in collective design experiments ranges from 50% to 100%.
 In two of the four experiments where collective design was more efficacious than individual design, more leader changes are observed.
 Interestingly, the difference is particularly large in case of the two most complex targets (i.e. 15 vs 7 and 13 vs 3 for collective vs individual experiments with target molecule complexity level L4 and L5, respectively).
 It can be hypothesized that leader changes in collective design is beneficial for reaching the objective.

-In the five successful collective design experiments the molecule evolution steps ranged from 9 to 29 while the collaboration degree ranged from 50% to 100%.
-As the possibility to collaborate is the only settings difference between the individual and collective experiments, the high collaboration degree in the creation of the target molecules may be the cause for the higher efficacy achieved in the collective experiments.
+The evolution steps of the target molecule (defined in Methods) achieved in the five successful collective design experiments ranged from 9 to 29 while their collaboration degree ranged from 50% to 100%.
+As the possibility to collaborate is the only setting difference between the individual and collective experiments, the high collaboration degree in the creation of the target molecules may be the cause for the higher efficacy achieved in the collective experiments.